 Myanmar's Aung San Suu Kyi visits crisis-hit northern Rakhine

+Suu Kyi, a nobel laureate who leads Myanmar's pro-democracy party, has been hammered by the international community for failing to use her moral power to speak up in defence of the Rohingya Muslim minority.

-SITTWE: Myanmar's leader Aung San Suu Kyi visited conflict-battered northern Rakhine State for the first time on Thursday (Nov 2), reportedly meeting Rohingya Muslims who have faced an army crackdown that has seen hundreds of thousands of the minority flee.
+SITTWE: Myanmar's leader Aung San Suu Kyi visited conflict-wracked northern Rakhine for the first time on Thursday (Nov 2), under mounting pressure to halt an army crackdown that has forced hundreds of thousands of Rohingya to flee their homes.

-Suu Kyi, a nobel laureate who leads Myanmar's pro-democracy party, has been hammered by the international community for failing to use her moral power to speak up in defence of the Rohingya.
+Suu Kyi, a nobel laureate who leads Myanmar's pro-democracy party, has been hammered by the international community for failing to use her moral power to speak up in defence of the Rohingya Muslim minority.

+As she arrived in Rakhine State, US Secretary of State Rex Tillerson announced a plan to visit Myanmar for talks next week, and the UN High Commissioner for Refugees demanded that the Rohingya be allowed home as citizens.

 Some 600,000 of the stateless minority have fled to Bangladesh since late August carrying accounts of murder, rape and arson at the hands of Myanmar's powerful army, after militant raids sparked a ferocious military retaliation.